Another Happy Day: Critical reception

-Barkin received critical acclaim for her performance, with Gabe Toro of IndieWire writing it was one of the best female performances of the year.
+Barkin received critical acclaim for her performance, with Gabe Toro of IndieWire writing that it was one of the best female performances of the year.
 Chris Bumbray of JoBlo wrote: "A searing look at the modern family dynamic, and the way love and hate can be inter-changeable at times.
-Ellen Barkin is Oscar worthy.
+Ellen Barkin is Oscar worthy".

-John DeFore of The Hollywood Reporter gave the film a positive review writing: "Laugh-laced dark drama of family angst overcomes the hurdle of its wedding-weekend setting."
-Leah Rozen of TheWrap also gave the film a positive review writing: "Altmanesque in its sprawl and sympathetic attitude toward even its most flawed characters, Happy Day marks a mostly promising debut for director-writer Sam Levinson."
+John DeFore of The Hollywood Reporter gave the film a positive review, writing: "Laugh-laced dark drama of family angst overcomes the hurdle of its wedding-weekend setting."
+Leah Rozen of TheWrap also gave the film a positive review, writing: "Altmanesque in its sprawl and sympathetic attitude toward even its most flawed characters, Happy Day marks a mostly promising debut for director-writer Sam Levinson."

 Stephen Holden of The New York Times gave the film a negative review writing: "Both anguished and histrionic and in its strongest moments very, very good.
 But it is also overpopulated, strident and constitutionally unable to step back and scrutinize itself."
 Moira McDonald of The Seattle Times also gave the film a negative review writing: "Another Happy Day becomes increasingly difficult to watch, despite its intelligence and strong cast.
 You wish this family well, but you're grateful to see the last of them."